MP Estate Planning UK

 Trustees and the dividend allowance

-Importantly, trustees do not get the personal dividend allowance that individuals enjoy.
-That means dividend-type receipts held in the hands of trustees face trust rates from the first pound.
+Importantly, trustees do not get the personal dividend allowance that individuals enjoy (currently £500 for individuals).
+That means dividend-type receipts held by trustees of discretionary and accumulation trusts face trust rates from the first pound above the standard rate band.
+This is one reason mandating dividend income to a life tenant can be tax-efficient — the beneficiary can use their own dividend allowance.

 Applicable rates at a glance